Take measures today to prepare your property and to minimize the damages and

 - Alarms: test all fire, smoke and carbon monoxide detectors.

-- Smoking: it may be cold outside but do not allow smoking inside of your
+- Smoking: do not allow smoking inside of your

 Fire Protection Systems

 - Sprinkler pipes: protect any sprinkler pipes that are exposed to temperatures below 40 degrees to protect from freezing.

 - Antifreeze systems: have antifreeze systems tested annually for adequate

 - Dry pipe systems: make sure the heat in the riser room is maintained at

 - Sprinkler system: make sure the system is currently serviced, operational